maanantai 26. heinäkuuta 2010

 After motoring all the way from Dutch Harbor, the wind picked up as soon as we arrived at St. Paul late Wednesday afternoon, and it has been blowing since at the speed of 30 - 35 knots.
 Inside the fishing harbour, we found ourselves amidst tugboats and barges as the harbour is undergoing major construction.
 After somewhat confusing instructions as to where we should tie our boat, we were given a place alongside the Trident (Fish Processing Plant) dock.
 This is usually a good location since the laundry is normally close by, as was the case also here!

-The next day we took a tour of the town.
+The following day we took a tour of the town.
 There are around 500 inhabitants on the island, most of whom live in the town of St. Paul.
 The community is predominantly Aleut (Unangan), with a small minority of Eskimos and Caucasians.
 One of the very first local residents we met was, however, an Arctic or Pribilof fox (alopex lagopus pribilofensis) who, being an opportunist, resided next to the fishing harbour.

 Once again, one of our major concerns was how to update our blogs.
 At the Town Hall, we were told that there was no public internet access since both the hotel and the library were closed.
 But, we were free to use the computer at the Town Hall itself!